tromey/emacs-ffi/README.md

   the same name and internally are just aliases for one of the other integral types.

+* `:bool`.
+Booleans are treated in a Lisp style.
+As an argument type, `nil` is converted to a C `false` value, and other Lisp values are converted to `true`.
+As a return type, `true` is converted to `t` and `false` is converted to `nil`.
+Note that `0` is *not* converted to `false`.
+If you want a "numeric" boolean type, you can use the size and alignment to find the corresponding primitive type and use that instead.

 Structure types are represented by a user-pointer object that wraps an `ffi_type`.
 The best way to manipulate structures is to use `define-ffi-struct`, which is a limited form of `cl-defstruct` that